-The Clean Air Act of 1970 authorized EPA to issue regulations for air pollutants that are considered highly toxic or hazardous.
-This set of regulations is titled National Emission Standards for Hazardous Air Pollutants Sources (NESHAP).
+The Clean Air Act of 1970 authorized the promulgation by EPA of regulations for pollutants that are considered highly toxic or hazardous.
+This set of regulations is titled National Emission Standards for Hazardous Air Pollutant Sources (NESHAPS).
 The Clean Air Act Amendments of 1990 required a major revision and expansion of these regulations.
-The 1990 Amendments specified 189 specific pollutants as "hazardous."
+The 1990 Amendments specified 189 specific pollutants as hazardous.
 This list includes many compounds and elements such as heavy metals that are generally in particulate matter form.
 Title III provisions of the CAAA of 1990 require that EPA develop a list of source categories emitting HAPs, and develop an emissions standard for each category.
 Notably, NESHAP standards affect both new and existing sources, in contrast to NSPS/BACT/LAER limits which affect only new sources.
-Majoremitting HAP sources subject to the regulation are required to install Maximum Achievable Control Technology (MACT) for that source category.
+Major-emitting HAP sources subject to the regulation are required to install Maximum Achievable Control Technology (MACT) for that source category.
 For existing sources, MACT standards must be as stringent as a "floor" defined by the best performing 12 percent of the category.
 Especially for the existing source population, MACT standards may be a driver for further control of particulate matter.
-While the MACT regulations are not directed at the control of particulate matter per se, they will require the high efficiency control of the hazardous air pollutants that are may be a constituent of the particulate matter.
+While the MACT regulations are not directed at the control of particulate matter per se, they will require the high efficiency control of the hazardous air pollutants that may be a constituent of the particulate matter.
 A number of NESHAP standards use PM as a surrogate emissions limit rather than emissions limits for individual HAPs.